YuriHeupa/uberserver/README.md

 # pip install SQLAlchemy pycrypto twisted pyOpenSSL GeoIP mysqlclient
 ```

+Note: The last command mail fail if you don't have MySQL or GeoIP installed,
+you can omit these as they aren't required for testing purposes.

 Without further configuration this will create a SQLite database (server.db).
 Performance will be OK for testing and small setups.
 For production use,
 setup MySQL/PostgreSQL/etc.

 ## Installing and configuring GeoIP